James Daly (activist): Following the Irishtown meeting

-Daly was chairman of the Westport meeting on 8 June 1879, addressed by Parnell and Davitt which finally gave national political impetus to the Land Reform movement.
+Daly chaired the Westport meeting of 8 June 1879, addressed by Parnell and Davitt, which gave the land reform movement its decisive national political momentum.

-Daly became vice-president of the new National Land League of Mayo on 16 August 1879, and was elected to the committee of the Irish National Land League founded in Dublin on 21 October 1879, when the Mayo Land League was absorbed into it.
+Daly became vice-president of the new National Land League of Mayo on 16 August 1879, and was elected to the committee of the Irish National Land League on its foundation in Dublin on 21 October 1879, when the Mayo Land League was absorbed into the national body.

 The Bessborough Commission

-"James Daly organised the presentation of Mayo evidence which strongly influenced the Bessborough Commission to recommend radical revision of the tenurial system, and thus provided Gladstone with immediate justification for the 1881 Land Act.
-In only thirty percent of cases did landlords challenge Daly's masterly command of his material concerning exorbitant rents, in less than ten percent did they seriously shake his evidence."
+Daly organised the presentation of evidence from Mayo that strongly influenced the Bessborough Commission's recommendation for radical revision of the tenurial system, providing Gladstone with the justification he needed for the 1881 Land Act.
+According to the historian Joseph Lee, landlords challenged Daly's command of the evidence on exorbitant rents in only around 30% of cases, and seriously undermined his testimony in fewer than 10%.

 The "Gurteen three"

-On 2 November 1879, Davitt addressed a land meeting at Gurteen, County Sligo, declaring of landlord-tenant relations : "the time has come when the manhood of Ireland will spring to its feet and say it will tolerate this system no longer".
-Daly stated that "if anyone was evicted it was the duty of his fellows to assemble in their thousands and reinstate him the next day."
-James Bryce Killen ended his speech by wishing that "everyone at the meeting were armed with a rifle".
-On 19 November Davitt, Daly and Killen were arrested on a charge of using seditious language.
-Their arrest led to mass protest meetings, Parnell used it to launch a propaganda drive in Britain and the United States, and the authorities failed to achieve a conviction.
-Moody states that 'The government had thus incurred a great deal of ridicule'.
+On 2 November 1879, Davitt addressed a land meeting at Gurteen, County Sligo, declaring that "the time has come when the manhood of Ireland will spring to its feet and say it will tolerate this system no longer".
+Daly told the same meeting that it was the duty of a tenant's fellows to reinstate him the day after any eviction.
+James Bryce Killen closed his own speech by wishing that everyone present were "armed with a rifle".
+On 19 November, Davitt, Daly and Killen were arrested on a charge of seditious language.
+Their arrest prompted mass protest meetings and gave Parnell material for a propaganda campaign in Britain and the United States; the authorities ultimately failed to secure a conviction, a failure Moody describes as having brought considerable ridicule upon the government.

-Davitt, Daly and Killen became known as 'The Gurteen Three'.
-President Mary McAleese has spoken thus of the incident :
+Davitt, Daly and Killen became known as "The Gurteen Three".
+President Mary McAleese later described the case as one that, though ostensibly concerned with an allegedly inflammatory speech, ended in a collapsed trial that in effect marked the end of feudal landlordism in Ireland.

-The newspapers of the day throughout the western world were full of the trial of Davitt and his two colleagues for an allegedly inflammatory speech he had given at Gurteen, Co.
-Sligo.
-They were known as "The Gurteen Three" and the collapse of their trial spelt the end of feudal landlordism in Ireland.

 Later years

-Daly was not comfortable with the centralised control of the land movement and what he perceived as a drift away from the West, the real area of need, and also was concerned about use of physical force in pursuit of its aims.
+Daly grew uncomfortable with the centralisation of the land movement, which he felt was drifting away from the west of Ireland, the area of greatest need, and was also wary of the use of physical force in pursuit of the movement's aims.
 He returned to local politics and left the Land League.
-He sold the Connaught Telegraph to T.H.
-Gillespie in 1888 and became a full time farmer.
-He continued in local Government and served on Mayo County Council and Castlebar Urban District Council.
-Remaining a force in local politics, he supported the United Irish League and was President of the Connacht '98 Council.
+He sold The Connaught Telegraph to T. H. Gillespie in 1888 and became a full-time farmer.
+He continued to serve in local government, sitting on Mayo County Council and Castlebar Urban District Council.
+He remained a figure in local politics, supporting the United Irish League and serving as president of the Connacht '98 Council.

 Retrospective

-Gerry Adams used the occasion of his Michael Davitt Centenary Lecture, 15 June 2006, to claim that land reform in the west of Ireland has since regressed.
+Gerry Adams used his Michael Davitt Centenary Lecture of 15 June 2006 to argue that land reform in the west of Ireland has since regressed.